robhagemans/monobit/YAFF.md

         @..@
         .@@.

-        tracking: 1
+        right-bearing: 1

     # This is a special notation for a 0x0 empty glyph, with the tag "empty".
     "empty":
         -

-    # Multiple labels of the same type are OK.
-Numbers may be decimal, too.
+    # Numbers may be decimal, too.
     # Glyphs don't need to be the same width or height
-    0x01:
-    0x02:
     255:
     "smiley":
         ......